asmeurer/blog/posts/switching-to-utterances-comments.md

 The first step is to export your Disqus comments.
-It's very difficult to actually find the place in the Disqus site where you do this, but I finally found the URL https://disqus.com/admin/discussions/export/.
+It's very difficult to actually find the place in the Disqus site where you do this, but I finally found the [URL](https://disqus.com/admin/discussions/export/).
 The export takes some time to complete (for me it took about half an hour).
 When it finished, Disqus will email you an XML file with all your comments.
 Note that the file contains all comments for all sites you have ever set up with Disqus.
 For me,